Welcome to the Grundy County Historical Society and Museum

 The Name Grundy

-The father of the bill creating Grundy County was William E. Armstrong and he was an ardent admirer of Felix Grundy, the greatest criminal lawyer Tennessee ever had.
+The father of the bill creating Grundy County was William E. Armstrong.
+He was an ardent admirer of Felix Grundy, the greatest criminal lawyer Tennessee ever had.
 Through Mr. Armstrong’s influence the new county was named Grundy although it is doubtful the famous lawyer ever set foot inside its boundaries.

-- May 22, 2018 – Annual Meeting, An Evening of Music by Coal City High School (Location: Library)
+- May 22, 2018 – Annual Meeting, An Evening of Music by Coal City High School (Location: First Presbyterian Church)

 - November 23, 24, & 25 2018 – Festival of Trees – Professionally decorated trees and wreaths, silent auction, raffles, and much more